Can Startups Save the City?

 But after leaving Bakery Square the tour takes a turn city officials would rather it didn’t.

-Generett heads a half mile east into Homewood, a desperately poor African-American community that was featured in a 2011 MSNBC broadcast that can be found on YouTube under the title, “Rachel Maddow Goes to America’s Most Dangerous Neighborhood.”
+Generett heads a half mile east into Homewood, a desperately poor African-American community which was featured in a 2011 MSNBC broadcast that can be found on YouTube under the title, “Rachel Maddow Goes to America’s Most Dangerous Neighborhood.”

 Neighborhoods left behind